c3-ctf/portapty/README.md

 ### Client
 It is rather irregular to invoke the client directly, but if you are particularly worried about security, or are working with an arbitrary upload vulnerability, this could be helpful.

-For a simple connection WITHOUT verifying the server, you can use just `portapty client eps :: 42069`, but for securing it, you can use:
+For a simple connection WITHOUT verifying the server, you can use just `portapty client to :: 42069`, but for securing it, you can use:
 ```
-portapty client cert iITKuu8FgIgarNJCo/4mG6mbN0I/p6kytpfTVvB+PCo= eps :: 42069
+portapty client cert iITKuu8FgIgarNJCo/4mG6mbN0I/p6kytpfTVvB+PCo= to :: 42069
 ```
 This will check that the certificate SHA2-256 hash is `iITKuu8FgIgarNJCo/4mG6mbN0I/p6kytpfTVvB+PCo=`, and fail if it isn't.